Falcoria/falcoria/README.md

 docker compose up -d
 ```

+## Console Client

+After installation, you can use [falcli](https://github.com/Falcoria/falcli) — the console native client to work with Falcoria.

 ## Scaling Workers

 This setup includes a single worker.
 For distributed deployments, run additional worker instances on separate hosts pointing to the same RabbitMQ and Redis.